tedchain/tedchain-technology/README.md

 You might receive this error message when submitting a transaction.
 You will get this error if the ``root_url`` set in the configuration doesn't match the namespace set by the client in the transaction.
 Clients will always use the URL they are connected to as the namespace.

-This ensures that a transaction is only valid for one specific instance of Openchain, and that it is not possible to reuse a signed transaction on multiple ledgers.
+This ensures that a transaction is only valid for one specific instance of Tedchain, and that it is not possible to reuse a signed transaction on multiple ledgers.

 Solution
 --------

-To solve this, make sure the URL :ref:`set in your configuration file <master-observer-configuration>` (``validator_mode:root_url``) matches the URL that clients use to connect to your Openchain instance.
+To solve this, make sure the URL :ref:`set in your configuration file <master-observer-configuration>` (``validator_mode:root_url``) matches the URL that clients use to connect to your Tedchain instance.
 All the components of the URL must match:

 * The scheme, e.g.: ``http://endpoint.com/`` vs ``https://endpoint.com/``
 * The hostname, e.g.: ``http://127.0.0.1/`` vs ``http://localhost/``